 SULPHUR – Explore your Native American heritage at the Five Tribes Ancestry Conference on June 7-9 at the Chickasaw Cultural Center.

-The Saturday workshops are held once a month and provide hands-on learning opportunities of traditional art forms.
+The Saturday workshops are held once a month and provide hands-on learning opportunities with various traditional art forms.

-Registration is open for the March 10 class on round reed basketry and the April 7 class on Cherokee moccasins.
+Registration is open for the May 5 class on flat reed basketry and plant dyes and the June 2 class on flint knapping.
 Both classes are from 10 a.m. to 3 p.m. and cost $40 each.

 Early registration is recommended as class size is limited.
 For more information or to RSVP, call Tonia Weavel at 918-456-6007, ext.
 6161, or email firstname.lastname@example.org

 The CHC is located at 21192 S. Keeler Drive.

 PARK HILL – The Cherokee Heritage Center is hosting cultural classes designed to preserve, promote and teach traditional Cherokee art.

 “The addition of these artists to our staff will aid in our efforts to provide an engaging and interactive environment for visiting guests,” CHC Executive Director Dr. Charles Gourd said.
 “We are thankful for the support of the OAC, which continues to support our mission to preserve, promote and teach Cherokee history, art and culture.”